Intern

 Block course, September 30th – October 11th 2024

-The MA course „Advanced Computational Economics“ will be taught within two weeks in October 2024.
-The goal of the course is to introduce students to state of the art computational techniques for quantitative economic research.
-Using the programming language FORTRAN they learn to apply numerical solution techniques to mathematical problems and economic models that cannot be solved analytically.
+The MA course "Advanced Computational Economics" will be taught over two weeks in October 2024.
+The lecture will take place from 9:00 to 12:30 and the exercise class from 14:00 to 17:00, both in room 319.
+The aim of the course is to introduce students to state-of-the-art computational techniques for quantitative economic research.
+Using the FORTRAN programming language, students will learn to apply numerical solution techniques to mathematical problems and economic models that cannot be solved analytically.

 The course has no mandatory requirements.
 However, some programming experience any other language will proof beneficial.
 For those without any programming experience, participation in the undergraduate course Computational Economics is recommended.
 Of course, alternatively, working through the first chapter of Fehr and Kindermann (2018) (which provides an introduction to FORTRAN) is also possible.